mukeshkarna/bca-computer-network-notes/data-link-layer-notes1.md

 * If the acknowledgement doesn't come within the allotted time then the station waits for a random amount of time called __back-off time (Tb)__ and re-sends the data.
 * Since different stations wait for different amount of time, the probability of further collision decreases.
 * The throughput of pure aloha is maximized when frames are of uniform length.
+* Whenever two frames try to occupy the channel at the same time, there will be a collision and both will be garbled.
+* If the first bit of a new frame overlaps with just the last bit of a frame almost finished, both frames will be totally destroyed and both will have to be retransmitted later

 - If collision occurs, retry after random time
 - Vulnerable period: 2 × frame transmission time